-- specify the PST member role and the parameters of PST member interactions. - > clarify, then specify the PST member role and the parameters of any possible PST member interactions. - advise and explain the limits of confidentiality of peer support team members in PST interactions. - function within the parameters of statute, departmental policy, operational guidelines, and peer support training.
+- clarify whether an interaction is peer support, and if confirmed, specify the PST member role and the parameters of peer support interactions. - > advise and explain the limits of confidentiality of peer support team members in peer support interactions prior to engaging in peer support. - function within the parameters of statute, departmental policy, operational guidelines, and peer support training.

-Police peer support team members function in multiple roles.
+Fire peer support team members function in multiple roles.
 The confidentiality protections afforded to peer support team members do not apply when a peer support team member is functioning in a role other than peer support.
 Therefore, it is important for peer support team members to remain aware of when they are and are not functioning in their peer support role.
 When interacting with others, unless clearly functioning in a peer support role, PST members should ask themselves:

-- ➤ Is this a peer support interaction or just a friendly conversation? - Is there a possibility that the person believes that he or she is talking to me in my peer support role even though I'm uncertain?
+- Is this a peer support interaction or just a friendly conversation? - Is there a possibility that the person believes that he or she is talking to me in my peer support role even though I'm uncertain?